SonaRajendran/TodoList_using_Hive_Database/README.md

 ## Features

-- 1)Create new Todo items with title, description, and due date
+- Create new Todo items with title, description, and due date
-- 2)View and manage existing Todo items in a list
+- View and manage existing Todo items in a list
-- 3)Mark Todo items as completed
+- Mark Todo items as completed
-- 4)Delete Todo items
+- Delete Todo items
-- 5)Store and retrieve Todo items using Hive database
+- Store and retrieve Todo items using Hive database

 ## Code Structure